 “This is arguably the most important highway safety legislation in modern day history,” said MADD National President Helen Witty.
 “In the strongest possible terms, MADD thanks the visionary leadership of Chairman DeFazio and Chair Norton, Chairman Pallone, Chair Schakowsky, and Rep. Dingell for setting in motion the elimination of drunk driving.”

-The legislation includes the Honoring Abbas Family Legacy to Terminate Drunk Driving Act, which was authored by Rep. Dingell following the death of five Dearborn residents, Issam and Rima Abbas and their children Ali, Isabelle, and Gisselle, who were killed by a drunk driver in January 2019.
+The legislation includes the Honoring Abbas Family Legacy to Terminate Drunk Driving Act, which was authored by Rep. Dingell following the death of five Dearborn residents, Issam and Rima Abbas and their children Ali, Isabella, and Giselle, who were killed by a drunk driver in January 2019.

 The Moving Forward Act takes a technology neutral approach and gives the auto industry a reasonable amount of time to include future drunk driving technologies in all vehicles.
 Drunk driving remains the biggest killer on our roadways so the benefits of requiring drunk driving detection technology in all vehicles is overwhelming in terms of lives saved.
 Simply put, this technology cannot be a safety option.